 With your brand’s story foundation set, you’re ready to plan your campaign messaging strategy!
 A campaign consists of 3 basic components: a ‘campaign cornerstone’, visual style, and tone & voice.

 Let’s start with the ‘campaign cornerstone’.
 This is an overall idea that drives your campaign and anchors every decision.
 This is your constant reference point to check all messaging and visuals against along the way.
 Sometimes this cornerstone can be used as a slogan.

-For example: Coke’s “Shake up the Happiness” “Open Happiness” & “Share a Coke” campaigns.
+For example, consider Coke’s “Shake up the Happiness” “Open Happiness” and “Share a Coke” campaigns.
 These are iterations around the cornerstone ‘happy’.
 Coke always ties their campaigns back to what they want you to feel when you interact with Coke.